brodytedesco/solax_tesla/README.md

 Enter variables as they fit in the credentials.json file

-The Iphone will need to create two shortcuts, one for when it receives a "start" message to start charging, and another for when it receives a "stop" message to stop charging.
+The Iphone will need to create 5 shortcuts, 4 for when it receives a "start" message, appended by the "charging at:<amps>" to change the current of the charger for (8A,16A,24A,32A), and another for when it receives a "stop" message to stop charging.

 # Credits
 @squishykid's solax project's helped me translate the 100 length array returned from the inverter into useable values: https://github.com/squishykid/solax/tree/master